 The Utilities and Community Facilities element of the multi-jurisdictional comprehensive planning process presents opportunities for intergovernmental coordination of capital improvements.
-Table 4-1 compiles the major utility and community facility improvement projects identified in the county and local comprehensive plans (this will be completed when local and county reports are submitted).
-Only projects that are recommended by two or more communities have been included.
+Table 4-1 compiles the major utility and community facility improvement projects identified in the county and local comprehensive plans.
 Projects for regular or ongoing maintenance of existing facilities have not been included.

-Table 4-1

-Coordination Opportunities for County and Local Planned Capital Projects
+Table 4-1Coordination Opportunities for County andLocal Planned Capital Projects